The interaction of the ITER first wall with magnetic perturbations: Introduction

-For a given set of tiles and supporting structure, the length scale $s_{ts}$ can be measured.
-The empirical $s_{ts}$ should be used in studies of the effects of the plasma on wall forces.
-Theory is important for suggesting the form of the interaction and for estimating $s_{ts}$, but the theory is not sufficiently precise to eliminate the need for determining $s_{ts}$ empirically.
+For a given set of tiles and supporting structure, the length scale $s_t$ depends on the position on the first wall and on the frequency with which the magnetic field changes.
+An empirical $s_t$ can be obtained using a magnetic probe and should be used in studies of the effects of the plasma on wall forces.
+Theory is important for suggesting the form of the interaction and for estimating $s_t$, but the theory is not sufficiently precise to eliminate the need for determining $s_t$ empirically.

-The jump conditions allow the dipolar effect to be added to calculations made using the well known two and three dimensional magnetohydrodynamics (MHD) codes.
 The forces due to the dipolar effect are sensitive to both the wavelength, particularly in the toroidal direction, and the growth rate $\tau_g$ of $B_\bot$.
 The shorter the wavelength and $\tau_g$ the more accurately the tiled wall approximates a perfect conductor.
 A tiled wall has no magnetic interaction when $B_\bot=0$.

-It is interesting to note that the role of the normal and the tangential field are reversed in these jump conditions from those in which the shell consists of a linear magnetic material with $\mu/\mu_0>>1$, Appendix \ref{sec:magnetization}.
+It is interesting to note that the role of the normal and the tangential field is reversed in the jump conditions for a conducting shell from those in which the shell consists of a linear magnetic material with $\mu/\mu_0>>1$, Appendix \ref{sec:magnetization}.

-The issue of whether the channels between tiles will be shorted is subtle, and the evolution of the shorting as the machine ages is difficult to predict.
-Shorting between tiles was observed on the Compass tokamak in Prague \cite{Compass:2020} and tile melting was observed on JET with an ITER-like wall \cite{JET-melt}.
-These observations naturally raise concerns about shorting and its indeterminacy.

-Partial shorting can produce larger forces than complete shorting.
-Partial shorting can force currents to follow complicated paths.
-For example, what would naturally be toroidal currents can be forced to have a path that crosses the much stronger toroidal magnetic field.
-Partial shorting can force the current to flow in a narrow path, which intensifies the local force.
-Tangential magnetic fields produce forces that are normal to the first wall.
-Normal magnetic fields produce forces that are both normal and tangential to the wall.